-Wireless network at FI
+Wireless network on FI

-The wireless network works over hardware that meets IEEE 802.11a, 802.11g, 802.11n standards.
-Since autumn 2019, the faculty's Wi-Fi infrastructure is based on access points UniFi AP HD .
+The wireless network works on hardware that complies with IEEE 802.11a, 802.11g, 802.11n standards.
+Since the fall of 2019, the faculty's Wi-Fi infrastructure has been based on access points UniFi AP HD .

 Instructions how to connect to eduroam network .

-To access this network, you must connect to the ESSID
+To access this network, it is necessary to connect to the ESSID

-Employees and doctoral students have the opportunity to create short-term accounts for guests or events.
+Staff and doctoral students have the opportunity to create short-term accounts for guests or events.

-The 188.8.131.52/24, resp.
-2001: 718: 801: 22b :: 64.
-The connected stations obtain their IP address dynamically via DHCP.
+Segment 220.127.116.11/24, resp.
+2001: 718: 801: 22b :: / 64.
+Connected stations dynamically obtain their IP address via DHCP.